Nylander’s OT goal gives Maple Leafs 5-4 win over Blues - NewsBreak

 DeAngelo caps Flyers rally for 4-3 OT win over Sharks

 SAN JOSE, Calif.
-(AP) — Tony DeAngelo scored 1:10 into overtime to complete Philadelphia’s rally from two goals down in the third period as the Flyers beat the San Jose Sharks 4-3 on Thursday night.
-“I just liked the way we stayed with it and found a way to finally win in overtime today,” coach John Tortorella said.
-“We did some good things. ...
-We found a way.”
-The Flyers tied the game with 2:05 to play in regulation after pulling the goalie.
-Travis Konecny’s shot deflected off a San Jose defenseman and into the net for his second goal of the game.
-Philadelphia won it when Ivan Provorov set up DeAngelo in transition for the tap-in goal, giving the Flyers their first win in eight games that went to overtime or a shootout this season.
+(AP) — Tony DeAngelo scored 1:10 into overtime to complete Philadelphia’s rally from two goals down in the third period as the Flyers beat the San Jose Sharks 4-3.
+The Flyers tied the game with 2:05 to play in regulation after pulling the goalie when Travis Konecny’s shot deflected off a defenseman and into the net for his second goal of the game.
+Philadelphia won it when Ivan Provorov set up DeAngelo in transition for the tap-in goal.
+Tomas Hertl scored twice for San Jose, and Erik Karlsson had two assists to become the fastest defenseman to 50 points in more than 30 years.

 FOX Sports